 This smoker features three racks—enough space to handle three chickens, pork butts, or half-racks of ribs.
 A tray located at the bottom of the unit makes adding wood chips easy without opening the smoker.
 While it doesn’t include the precise programmable controls of higher-end electric smokers, it’s a small trade-off for a significant price difference.

 A wood smoking hopper automatically loads smoking bisquettes into the smoking chamber throughout the cooking process for up to nine hours.
 Simply load the hopper, set the temperature, and your work is done until it’s time to eat.
-However, this feature does require purchasing Bradley Wood Smoking Bisquettes, since it’s not compatible with just any type of wood chips.
+However, this feature does require purchasing the brand’s Wood Smoking Bisquettes.
+That is, the smoker is not compatible with just any type of wood chips.

 Additional features include a diffuser that evenly distributes smoke to the meat and a basin that catches grease, making cleaning afterward easy.